thcolin/galerie-gaia/src/pages/artists/the-blind.md

 birth: ''
 death: ''
 expose: true
-biography: "# The Blind\n\n4 déclinaisons de faits de sociétés traduits par The Blind en Jeux de Sociétés  \nHumour sérieusement décalé qui frappe juste et ose en plus aborder visuellement ces sujets avec l'écriture en Braille.  \nAudacieux et Malicieux !\n\n[Article Presse Minutes ](https://www.20minutes.fr/arts-stars/culture/2346983-20181002-nantes-graffitis-braille-the-blind-donne-vision-art
+biography: "# The Blind\n\n> Il casse les codes de l'art avec des graffitis tactiles en braille, accessibles à toutes et tous\n\nThe Blind est diplômé de l'école des Beaux Arts de Nantes et œuvre au sein du Collectif 100 Pression depuis 2003.\n\nSa spécificité ?
+Le graffiti pour aveugles, collage de demi-sphères de plâtre sur les murs de la ville, texte en alphabet braille et en trois dimensions.
+The Blind modifie la forme classique du braille et lui donne une plus grande visibilité.
+Il faut d’ailleurs utiliser la main et non le doigt pour lire ses messages géants.
+Chaque message est unique et ne prend tout son sens que grâce au contexte dans lequel il a été inscrit.
-  \"Minute Nantes \")"
+  Seuls points communs entre toutes les inscriptions : l’ironie et la provocation.\n\nLes œuvres que la galerie Gaïa vous présente constituent quatre déclinaisons de faits de sociétés traduits par The Blind en jeux de société – Un humour sérieusement décalé qui frappe juste et ose en plus aborder visuellement ces sujets avec l’écriture en Braille.\n\n> He breaks the codes of art with tactile graffiti in Braille, accessible to all\n\nThe Blind is a graduate of the Nantes School of Fine Arts and has been working with the 100 Pressure Collective since 2003. \n\nHis specificity?
+The graffiti for blind people, collage of half-spheres of plaster on the walls of the city, text in Braille alphabet and in three dimensions.
+The Blind modifies the classic form of Braille and gives it greater visibility.
+You have to use your hand and not your finger to read these giant messages.
+Each message is unique and only makes sense in the context in which it was written.
+Only common points between all the inscriptions: irony and provocation.\n\nThe works that the Gaïa gallery presents to you constitute four declensions of social facts translated by The Blind into board games - a seriously offbeat humor that hits the mark and dares to visually address these subjects with Braille writing."
 works:
 - title: Je gueule...
   image: https://galerie-gaia.s3.eu-west-3.amazonaws.com/forestry/galerie-gaia-the